 “Intimate Bawa-designed hotel (or house rental for 12-14), with peaceful grounds, elegant interiors and a brilliant beachside location”

-Couples can hide away in one of the 3 double rooms set in the in the grounds, while families can spread out in a vast 3-bedroom suite in the main house; alternatively these bedrooms can be booked individually.
+Couples can hide away in one of the 3 rooms set in the grounds, while families can spread out in the vast 3-bedroom suite in the main house.
 The décor throughout is a striking mix of whitewashed walls, smooth cement floors, original doors and shutters, plump sofas, and colourful cushions.
-Head outside to the 10m pool in the central courtyard, explore the lush gardens and golden beach, and end your day dining alfresco on 3 courses of delicious local food.
+Head outside to the 10m pool in the central courtyard, explore the lush gardens and golden beach, and end your day dining on freshly caught seafood served alfresco.
 If you were shipwrecked here, you'd be in no hurry to leave.

 - Plenty of spots to unwind and gaze at the view, including a stylish outdoor lounge and cushioned daybeds by the pool

-- A great option for groups and celebrations - the house can be hired exclusively and sleeps up to 12, with the choice of self-catering or being catered for
+- A great option for groups and celebrations - the house can be hired exclusively and sleeps up to 14

-- A fabulous location on the south coast; the area is famous for its turtles and you have direct access to the golden sands of Mahawella beach
+- A fabulous location on the south coast; the area is famous for its turtles and you have direct access to the golden sands of Mawella beach

-- Meals use locally caught fish to fantastic effect - we still daydream about the pan-fried sea bass with beetroot curry from our 2012 revisit
+- Meals use locally caught fish to fantastic effect.
+We still daydream about the 10-dish curry feast, served twice weekly

 - The small, friendly team provides discreet yet helpful service